 Rescheduling of Symphony Show - Ticket Options For Those Who Already Bought Tickets

-The Rockin' The Symphony concert scheduled for 23 September at the Shryock Auditorium in Carbondale, IL is being rescheduled.
-The new date has not been confirmed at this time.
-We will announce the new date as soon as it is available.
+The Rockin' The Symphony concert scheduled for 23 September at the Shryock Auditorium in Carbondale, IL has being rescheduled.
+The concert will now be held on 29 January.
+The time and location have not changed.

 * To talk with someone at the SIU box office call (618) 453-2000 and select option 1.